 Learn to trust your sleep cycle.
 I like to wake up early before everyone else.
 It’s quiet and serene but you need to pick a wake-up time that suits you.

 Think about the time you’re likely to go to bed and ask yourself if you’re getting enough sleep.
-I have midnight as my goal to get to sleep by, so I can wake up early at 5 or 6 am to have that time when everything is silent, with no distractions to get work done before school starts.
+I have midnight as my goal to get to sleep by but I try for 11 pm, so I can wake up early at 5 or 6 am to have that time when everything is silent, with no distractions to get work done before school starts.

 Have something that will help you get focus when you wake up each morning.
 For example, you could be reading the newspaper, journaling, quiet contemplation, or starting the process of getting ready.